-The Secret to Crushing Debt
+The Secret to Crushing Your Debt

 If there is something that I have been asked many times since we paid off our mortgage it’s “What’s the secret to crushing debt?”

 Is there really a secret formula to crushing debt?
 In a word: Yes.
-There are methods that will help you crush your debt that are quicker than others.
+There are methods that will help you crush your debt that is quicker than others.
 The real secret isn’t just how you view your debt, but how you view your money over your whole life.

 The Rule of 72 – A Quick Primer

 If you aren’t familiar with the rule of 72 it goes like this: